 A. Halls Gap is an easy three-hour drive from Melbourne but there is also a train and connecting bus service from Melbourne and Ballarat (check out the V-Line website for timetables).
 If you’re coming from Melbourne, just take the Western Highway towards Ballarat, taking the highway around Ballarat.
 Then keep going until you hit Ararat and follow the signs to the Grampians National Park and Halls Gap.

-If you’re coming from other parts of Victoria or interstate, have a look at this map to see our location and work out your best travel options.
+If you’re coming from other parts of Victoria or interstate, have a look at to see our location and work out your best travel options.

 If you want to travel in style, the nearby town of Stawell even has a small airport!

 Q. Can we follow you on social media?

 A. You sure can.
 Check out our page, and our feed and hit that like / follow button (with notifications on!).

 A. Early bird ticket sales start on 4 September 2017 with full-price sales starting on 2 October.